mcu-tools/mcuboot/docs/readme-nuttx.md

 # MCUboot port for NuttX

+This page describes the MCUboot port for NuttX

 ## Description

 The NuttX port of MCUboot secure boot library expects that the platform provides a Flash storage with the following partitions: